Self Employed Carpenter

 "Thanks, Jack!
 That's good to know.
 I'll need all of the help I can get!"

-It held most of my tools, except for my circular saw, power drill, and jam-box, which stowed neatly beside my new tool rack, along with a socket set and an assortment of screwdrivers that I carried for adjusting the carburetor and points on my VW engine.
+It held most of my tools, except for my circular saw, power drill, and jam-box, which stowed neatly beside my new tool rack, along with a socket set and an assortment of screwdrivers I carried for adjusting the carburetor and points on my VW engine.

-After a weekend of visiting Big Tex and eating fried everything, I was rested and ready to get on with the next phase of my project.
+After a weekend of visiting Big Tex and eating fried everything, I was rejuvenated and ready to get on with the next phase of my project.
 I arrived back home late Sunday evening and went straight to bed.

 "How did this happen?!"
 I asked.

-Mike looked over at me and said, "The sonofabitch caught fire sometime after you left last Friday.
+Mike looked at me and said, "The sonofabitch caught fire sometime after you left last Friday.
 When I first saw the blaze, it was so small you could have put it out by pissing on it.
 Before anyone could do anything, the fire was out of control."

 "I guess this puts me out of work," I said.